What About Your Friends

 "What About Your Friends" is a song by American group TLC, released as the third single from their debut album, Ooooooohhh...
 On the TLC Tip (1992).
 It was released on August 21, 1992, and reached number seven on the Billboard Hot 100, becoming the group's third consecutive top-10 single.
-A remix to the single, titled "What About Your Friends (Extended Mix)" includes the first ever appearance by the Atlanta hip-hop duo Outkast.
+A remix to the song, titled "What About Your Friends (Extended Mix)", includes the first ever appearance by the Atlanta hip-hop duo Outkast.